Educational Resources

 Sustainable Dive Leader

-The Ocean First Institute’s Sustainable Dive Leader course is an online professional development program designed to help dive instructors and divemasters integrate marine ecology and sustainability into their teaching and leadership.
+The Ocean First Institute’s Sustainable Dive Leader course is an online professional development program designed to help instructors and divemasters integrate marine ecology and sustainability into their teaching and leadership.
 It addresses a common gap in traditional dive training by focusing on the marine environment—the primary reason people learn to dive—and how tourism impacts ocean ecosystems.
 Across five chapters, it covers the scuba industry’s structure, the impacts and principles of sustainable tourism, understanding diver motivations, and turning environmental knowledge into practical, business-aligned action.
 The course is authored by Dr. Brylske.

 Link